Managing sugar withdrawal

 What is sugar withdrawal?

 Sugar withdrawal encompasses symptoms that some people experience when they drastically reduce their dietary sugar.
 Symptoms can include cravings, fatigue, headaches and irritability.
 Knowing what you might experience can help you build an action plan in the event you do experience symptoms of sugar withdrawal.
-By being prepared you are in a better position to stick to your commitment of reducing your sugar during the withdrawal phase and successfully build a new healthy habit.
+By being prepared you are in a better position to stick to your commitment of reducing your sugar during the withdrawal phase and successfully build a new, healthier habit.

 Gradually reduce your sugar intake